notkarenyi/accessibility-demo/README.md

 ```
 ## Images and Videos

 Embedded media can be difficult to consume for many populations and for many reasons.
-Visual elements usually require a text alternative.
+Any visual element usually requires a text alternative.

 ### Alt text

 You've seen alt text before, which is displayed when an image file fails to load.
-It is also read by screen readers (see [Supporting Screen Readers](#supporting-screen-readers)).
+It's also read by screenreaders.

 Always provide alt text for images that have semantic meaning.
 For example: a decorative background image of a stripe pattern probably does not need alt text, but an illustrative image of the company's logo probably does.

 A good rule of thumb is if the image adds context to the page that isn't already present in surrounding text, then alt text is needed.
 If nothing new is added, then `alt=""` is okay.
-(You should not omit the `alt` attribute altogether.)
+(Don't omit the `alt` attribute altogether.)

 ```html
 <!-- HTML file -->